 We also compare payout and estimate and monitor the deviations – if the difference is substantial the provider could get a “Payout worse than estimate” badge.

-The more uptime the exchanger demonstrates, the fewer technical issues experiences – the smoother experience its clients have.
+The more uptime the exchange demonstrates, the fewer technical issues experiences – and, therefore, the clients get a much smoother experience in return.
 We carefully monitor the performance of our exchange providers to override one in time so our users do not lose any money or time due to technical troubles on the provider’s side.

-Frequent technical problems and user complaints can negatively affect the rating of the exchanger on Swapzone.
+Frequent technical problems and user complaints can negatively affect the rating of the exchange platform on Swapzone.
 If any technical issues caught you up as a user while using our services please do not hesitate to contact support through the chat form.

 Keep in mind that each exchange has its own pros and cons.
 For example, one exchange may offer lower fees but have a less user-friendly interface, while another might be more expensive but more secure for investors.
 No exchange is perfect, but there are some that stand out because of their ease of use, security features, or low fees.

-Swapzone frees your time by researching different exchanges and understanding what each one offers so that you can choose before making a decision and finding the right fit for your needs.
+Swapzone aims to free your time by researching different exchanges and understanding what each one offers so that you can choose before making a decision and finding the right fit for your needs.